Of Commerce, Counsel & the Coin

 The ETF capture of Bitcoin

-The SEC approves spot Bitcoin ETFs on 10 January.
-BlackRock's IBIT becomes the fastest-growing ETF in history.
-The last asset class outside the perimeter is gently invited inside.
+The SEC approves spot Bitcoin ETFs on 10 January, BlackRock’s IBIT becomes the fastest-growing ETF in history, and the last asset class outside the perimeter is gently invited inside.

 Who owns the machine

 It is a courtesy of the modern press, and a flattering one to its subjects, to assume that the men whose photographs adorn its business pages are also the men who own its businesses.
-They are not.
-The named chief executive of any contemporary apex institution is the manager of an estate, not its proprietor.
-The proprietors are quieter, considerably older, and overwhelmingly generational.
+The courtesy is misplaced: the named chief executive of any contemporary apex institution is the manager of an estate rather than its proprietor, and the proprietors, who keep a greater distance from the cameras, are considerably older and overwhelmingly generational.
 Four dynasties and three asset managers exert the gravity around which the rest of finance arranges itself.

 Dynasty